Life Skill Activities for Group Therapy

 2. Gain Financial Stability

 Substance abuse can be financially draining.
 Whether it be financial irresponsibility, inability to hold a job while using drugs or alcohol, or covering addiction-related expenses, the financial loss during this period of someone's life can be difficult to recover from.
-Life skills group therapy helps teach individuals how to manage their funds, find and keep a job, save money, and pay bills on time.
+Life skills activities help teach individuals how to manage their funds, find and keep a job, save money, and pay bills on time.
 As they regain financial stability, these individuals will gain skills to support themselves and their families.

 3. Promote Healthy Habits

 There are numerous adverse health effects of addiction, including malnutrition and liver, heart, and lung issues.
 Additionally, addiction can have a significant effect on your clients' mental health.
 Mental health disorders like schizophrenia, anxiety, or depression may exist prior to substance abuse, though the addiction can also worsen or trigger mental disorders.
-Life skills group therapy helps clients learn healthy habits to help get their health back on track
+Life skills activities help clients learn healthy habits to help get their health back on track

 4. Build Social Skills

 Many of your clients may use drugs or alcohol as a social crutch.
 They may find it challenging to engage in social situations when they're sober, so they use substances when socializing.
 Without that social crutch, many people might lack the necessary social skills to relate to others.
-In life skills therapy, clients learn communication methods that will allow them to build a social network.
+Through life skills activities, clients learn communication methods that will allow them to build a social network.

 See how quickly you can write your group therapy notes with ICANotes